blackducksoftware/exponential-backoff-tool/README.md

 # retries: 15
 # duration: 60

+# If any non-zero exit code is returned, retry the command.
+# retry_on_all: "false"

 # If the following exit code is returned, retry the command.
 # This is comma-delimited.
 The values "1,2,3" and "1","2","3"
 # are synonymous.